 However, maturity can bring advantages to battling an eating disorder.
 Older patients can benefit by having more life experiences and insights to draw on and by being more aware of the physical and psychological damages caused by an eating disorder before it’s too late.
 Even those who have tried to control their disordered eating in the past can often succeed later in life.

 The good news is that the growing awareness of eating disorders in older women has led to more treatment options.
 The Meadows Ranch has treated eating disorders in women and young girls for more than 20 years.
 We know recovery from an eating disorder is possible.
 Based on feedback from patients, families and professionals, the vast majority of our patients remain committed to a life of health, balance and purpose.

-For additional information about the treatment of eating disorders, please call to speak to a Counselor at 866-390-5100 or complete a form, and we will contact you with the information you need.
+For additional information about the treatment of eating disorders, please call to speak to an intake coordinator.